Sensorium-AndreyManolov/meeper_ru_to_en/README.md

 To get started, follow these steps:

-1. Install Meeper from the Chrome Web Store or your browser's extension marketplace.
+1. Install Meeper Ru to En from the Chrome Web Store or your browser's extension marketplace.

 2. Upon installation, enter your OpenAI API Key in the extension settings.
 Rest assured, the key is securely stored on your local machine and never shared externally.

-3. Launch Meeper using one of the following methods:
+3. Launch Meeper Ru to En using one of the following methods:
   - Press the configured hotkey combination.
-  - Click on the Meeper icon in the browser toolbar and select "Launch Meeper."
+  - Click on the Meeper Ru to En icon in the browser toolbar and select "Launch Meeper Ru to En."
-  - Right-click on a tab and choose the "Launch Meeper" option from the context menu.
+  - Right-click on a tab and choose the "Launch Meeper Ru to En" option from the context menu.

-4. Once Meeper is activated, it will start transcribing the audio from the currently selected tab.
+4. Once Meeper Ru to En is activated, it will start transcribing the audio from the currently selected tab.
 You can control the playback, pause, or skip to specific sections of the transcription in real-time.

 5. Enjoy the convenience of having accurate transcriptions and summaries for your in-browser conferences!